keras-team/keras-io/guides/md/serialization_and_saving.md

 Keras keeps a master list of all built-in layer, model, optimizer, and metric classes, which is used to find the correct class to call `from_config`.
-If the  class can't be found, than an error is raised (`Value Error: Unknown layer`).
+If the  class can't be found, then an error is raised (`Value Error: Unknown layer`).
 There are a few ways to register custom classes to this list:

 1. Setting `custom_objects` argument in the loading function. (see the example